My software and services 2024

 or by sending me an email (director@ciaops.com) expressing your interest.

 The content of these all day face to face workshops is driven by the attendees.
 That means we cover exactly what people want to see and focus on doing hands on, real world scenarios.
 Attendees can vote on topics they’d like to see covered prior to the day and we continue to target exactly what the small group of attendees wants to see.
 Thus, this is an excellent way to get really deep into the technology and have all the questions you’ve been dying to know answered.
 Typically, the event produces a number of best practice take aways for each attendee.
-So far, the greatest votes are for deeper dives into the Microsoft Cloud including Microsoft 365, Azure, Intune, Defender ATP, security such as Azure Sentinel and PowerShell configuration and scripts, with a focus on enabling the technology in SMB businesses.
+So far, the greatest votes are for deeper dives into the Microsoft Cloud including Microsoft 365, Azure, Intune, Defender for Endpoint, security such as Azure Sentinel and PowerShell configuration and scripts, with a focus on enabling the technology in SMB businesses.

 Recent testimonial – “I just wanted to say a big thank you to Robert for the Brisbane Techworks day.
 It is such a good format with each attendee asking what matters them and the whole interactive nature of the day.
 So much better than death by PowerPoint.” – Mike H.

-The cost to attend in Melbourne is:
+The cost to attend is:

 Gold Enterprise Patron = Free